boyrazcan33/OnnJoy_backend/README.md

 - `appointments`, `payments`, `notifications`, etc.

-There is no properties due to OPEN KEY
+There is no properties due to KEYs